 Guy Gibson Bronze Bust

-Peter Close’s bronze bust of Dambuster Guy Gibson serves as a powerful tribute to an iconic figure in military history.
-It captures the essence of a man who led a daring raid during World War II, displaying unwavering bravery and determination.
-This sculpture stands as a testament to the indomitable spirit of those who fought for freedom and serves as a poignant reminder of the sacrifices made by the brave men and women of the Dambusters.
+This Guy Gibson bronze bust stands as a testament to the indomitable spirit of those who fought for freedom and also serves as a poignant reminder of the sacrifices made by the brave men and women of the Dambusters.

 In the words of Marshal of the RAF Sir Arthur ‘Bomber’ Harris “Guy Gibson was as great a warrior as this Island has ever bred”